blagojce95/ml_project2/README.md

-# Project 1 : Detecting Higgs Boson
+# Project 2 : Twitter Sentiment Classification

 This project was created as part of the Machine Learning course [ **CS-433** ] at EPFL.
+ABSTRACT HERE

 ## Getting Started